ariadne-cps/website/content/publications.md

 draft: false
 ---

-This is a selection of relevant publications where the features of Ariadne are explained, along with some publications where the applications of the library are discussed.
+Below we provide a selection of publications where the theoretical framework and the algorithmic implementation of Ariadne are explained.
+Additionally. we present some publications where either the relevant applications of the library are discussed, or where the library has been successfully applied to verify systems of industry relevance.

-For each paper, a link to the .pdf file (<i class="fa fa-file-pdf-o"></i>) and one to the .bib file (<i class="fa fa-book"></i>) is available.
+The following papers are provided in descending order of publication.
+For each item, a link to the .pdf file (<i class="fa fa-file-pdf-o"></i>) and a link to the .bib file (<i class="fa fa-book"></i>) is available.

-### Features
+### Theory and implementation

 [<i class="fa fa-file-pdf-o"></i>](/pdf/geretti-ifac2017.pdf)
 [<i class="fa fa-book"></i>](/bib/geretti-ifac2017.bib)